juliusrajala/vahis/src/pages/about.md

 I am a candidate for the Greens, but I strongly support usage of nuclear power.
 In this respect, I differ from many Greens.
 I have made a council initiative about Small Modular Reactors (SMR) in 2018.
 I believe in new technology and I believe it will solve many of our problems as a nation.

 You can vote with a face mask on and with a valid photo ID!
-Polling stations (in advance 26.5.-8.6.): [Voting places](https://ah.turku.fi/kuulutukset/Images/1953367.pdf)
+[Voting places](https://ah.turku.fi/kuulutukset/Images/1953367.pdf) (in advance 26.5.-8.6.)

 Matti Vähä-Heikkilä 467